willowec/biome_detector/Readme.md

 # Biome Detector
-A project by Will Cunningham and Mike Schmidtt which uses a convolutional neural network to guess the biome a given minecraft screenshot was taken in.
+A project by Willow Cunningham and Mike Schmidtt which uses a convolutional neural network to guess the biome a given minecraft screenshot was taken in.
 The dataset generation is describes in the Scraping section, while the results of the trained network are described in the Network section.

 ## Network
 The neural network is defined and trained using the notebook ```FocalLossCNN.ipynb```, and the fully trained model is saved in ```detector_model.pt```.
 Images can be classified using code in the notebook ```ModelDemo.ipynb```.